Class teacher: Sallie Boyd (Mon-Thurs) Mrs Lisle (Fridays)

 Art and Design

 Art is usually taught weekly and covers a range of techniques and styles.
 Different artists are also explored.
 The children are encouraged to use their sketch books as a journey of discovery ending in ‘display art’.
-Our focus this term is ‘Print’.
+Our focus this term is ‘Printing’.
 The children will learn:

-The children are taught P.E. twice a week.
+The children are usually taught P.E. twice a week.
 They follow a range of movement patterns; improvising and developing their coordination.
 They learn to practise and evaluate their performance as a sportsperson.
 This term the children will develop their knowledge, skills and understanding by:

 R.E.
 (Religious Education)

 The children are taught R.E. through a blocked week of lessons, to allow the children to focus and learn in-depth about a particular religion or theme.
 Over the course of the year, children learn about religions, as well as learning from religions; making links between their own experiences and ideas.
 This term the children will explore their knowledge, skills and understanding of Christianity.
 They will: